 Top seasonal pop-up shops, massive retail destinations, main streets and more

-Find something for everyone on your holiday shopping list, and treat yourself as well, at Philadelphia’s brand-new retail destinations, creative craft bazaars, holiday pop-up shops, independent boutiques, charming main streets and top-rated shopping malls.
+Find something for everyone on your holiday shopping list — and treat yourself as well — at Philadelphia's awesome retail destinations, creative craft bazaars, holiday pop-up shops, independent boutiques, charming main streets and top-rated shopping malls.

-You’ll find amazing deals and holiday specials throughout the season and, best of all, there is no sales tax on most wearable goods like clothing and shows (some exceptions apply).
+You'll find amazing deals and holiday specials throughout the season and, best of all, there's no sales tax on most wearable goods like clothing and shows (some exceptions apply).